kingmaverick07/MokuWiki/README.markdown

-# JSwiki
+# MokuWiki
-JSwiki is a wiki based on javascript and able to run without any kind of webserver, but just on your local machine.
+MokuWiki is a wiki based on javascript and able to run without any kind of webserver, but just on your local machine.

 ## Comparison to TiddlyWiki
 You might think: "Hey, there is such a thing already.
 It's called TiddlyWiki".
 Well, yes, and I'm not a great fan of it.
 It's got all this animation stuff, and tries to do all on one page, in one file.
 And while I'm sure there's some amazing use-cases for that and there are people who can't live without it, I want something different.